Did You Psychically Inherit Society’s Learned Behavior?

-In his Ted-x talk, which was temporarily banned from the Ted website, he pokes fun at the scientific community saying, “give us one miracle and we’ll explain the rest.”
-Of course, referring to the Big Bang Theory and how it aims to explain the creation of the universe, but fails to explain causality.
-He sees the scientific worldview as materialist and refusing to admit that which they cannot explain.
-With that, there are ten dogmas that he sees the community limiting themselves to:
+In his Ted-x talk, which was temporarily banned from the Ted website, he pokes fun at the scientific community saying, “give us one miracle and we’ll explain the rest,” referring to the Big Bang Theory and how it aims to explain the creation of the universe, but fails to explain causality.
+He sees the scientific worldview as materialist and refusing to admit that which it cannot explain.
+With that, there are ten dogmas he sees the community limiting itself to:

 - Nature is mechanical and machinelike